-In this post I'll share the 7 best GoPro accessories for skiing for both the Hero4 Black / Silver and the Hero5 Black.
+In this post, I'll share the 7 best GoPro accessories for skiing for both the Hero4, Hero 5, and Hero6.

-One awesome thing about the Hero5 is that it's waterproof.
+One awesome thing about the Hero6 (and Hero5) is that it's waterproof.
 You don't have to worry about putting it in an extra housing which means lens fog shouldn't be a problem.

 But if you're shooting with a Hero3 or Hero4, you'll need to be concerned about lens fog.
 Here's our guide to eliminating lens fog inside the waterproof housing.